 Still want to know more about the Panama Canal?
 Read “The Path Between the Seas” by David McCullough, you big geek.

-Bonus: There are two ways to sleep on the Panama Canal including in an abandoned US Army Radar Tower turned into a hotel on the banks of the canal and in Panama’s only houseboat hotel, right on canal waters.
-We’ll tell you all about that in our next post.
+Bonus: There are two ways to sleep more or less on the Panama Canal including in an abandoned US Army Radar Tower turned into a hotel on the banks of the canal and in Panama’s only houseboat hotel, right on canal waters.
+And don’t miss our recent story about exploring the Panama Canal for Shermans Travel.